Welcome to Temple Israel

 BJ’s now carries a Kosher meat item

-In the ready to eat cooler at BJs Hungarian style stuffed cabbage with beef glatt kosher orthodox union, I believe this is the only Kosher meat item in Greenfield at the moment.
+In the ready to eat cooler at BJs Hungarian style stuffed cabbage with beef glatt kosher orthodox union.

 Tuesday noon Torah Study